 All students interested in participating in the Cambridge Programme must submit an application through Pasco County’s School Choice/Pasco Pathways.
 The application deadlines are listed below.
-Select this link to apply.
+Select this link to apply through your Parent Portal account.
 Important Note: Due to popularity and high demand, there are a limited number of seats available.
-Apply early.
+Please apply early.

 Now that I have applied, what’s next?

 Students will be reviewed for academic success; students should be meeting academic standards and possess a 3.0 GPA.
-They also need to demonstrate proficiency on the writing task, have solid attendance, and clear school behavior and citizenship history.
+They also need to have solid attendance and a clear school behavior and citizenship history.

 Applicants will be reviewed holistically, so an applicant that may not meet all criteria should not be discouraged from applying.